YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 ## Changelog as of last update (01/03/2020)

-- NP Taskent joins the Tier Guide as T0.
+- USS Bremerton joins the Tier Guide as T0.
-- NP Chapayev joins the Tier Guide as T1.
-- NP Gangut joins the Tier Guide as T1.
+- USS Reno joins the Tier Guide as T1 (T0.5 w/ CV/L).
-- NP Sovetskaya Rossiya joins the Tier Guide as T1.
+- USS Casablanca joins the Tier Guide as T1 (T0.5 to T0 depending on carrier presence).
-- NP Grozny joins the Tier Guide as T2.
+- USS Intrepid joins the Tier Guide as T1.5.
-- NP Minsk joins the Tier Guide as T2.
+- USS Cooper joins the Tier Guide as T2.

-- HMS Amazon Kai joins the Tier Guide as T2.
+- USS Bluegill joins the Tier Gudide as a O2 Submarine.

-- NP Pamiat Merkuria joins the Untier Guide as Just Why.
+- USS Marblehead joins the Untier Guide as Worst CL In The Game.

 <br/><br/>
 ---